Terrytoons: Pre-Terrytoons era

 Terry first worked for Bray Studios in 1916, where he created the Farmer Al Falfa series.
-He would then make a Farmer Al Falfa short for Edison Pictures, called "Farmer Al Falfa's Wayward Pup" (1917), and some later cartoons were made for Paramount Pictures.
+He then made a Farmer Al Falfa short for Edison Pictures, called "Farmer Al Falfa's Wayward Pup" (1917), and some later cartoons were made for Paramount Pictures.

 Around 1921, Terry founded the Fables animation studio, named for its Aesop's Film Fables series, in conjunction with the studio of Amedee J. Van Beuren.
 Fables churned out a Fable cartoon every week for eight years in the 1920s.
+Terry's brother, John Terry, animated on the films from 1921 to 1922.
+John soon left the business for comics, later introducing Scorchy Smith in 1930.
+Other animators included Frank Moser, John Foster, Jerry Shields, Harry Bailey, Bill Tytla, and Mannie Davis (brother of Art Davis.).

 In 1928, Van Beuren, anxious to compete with the new phenomenon of talking pictures, released Terry's Dinner Time (released October 1928).
-Van Beuren then urged Terry to start producing actual sound films, instead of post-synchronizing the cartoons.
+Van Beuren then urged Terry to start producing actual sound films, instead of postsynchronizing the cartoons.
 Terry refused, and Van Beuren fired him in 1929.
-Almost immediately, Terry and much of his staff started up the Terrytoons studio near his former studio.
+Almost immediately, Terry and many of his staff started up the Terrytoons studio near his former studio.
 One staff member during that time was Art Babbitt, who went on to become a well-known Disney animator.